learn-co-curriculum/dsc-mle/README.md

 ## Introduction

 "Parameter Inference" is one of the most important concepts of predictive machine learning.
-In this lesson, you will begin to build an intuition surrounding the the ideas around this concept.
+In this lesson, you will begin to build an intuition surrounding the ideas around this concept.
 You'll first look at the maximum likelihood estimation (MLE) for the posterior probability based on observed data.
 (A direct application of Bayes Theorem.)
 From there, you'll conduct a random experiment involving a series of coin tosses to derive the general formula for MLE of a binomial distribution.

 ## Objectives